Sic Parvis Magna Sample Chapter—History of Hawkins

 Francis scratched his head.
 “Who needs ivory?”

 “Then, he traveled here.”
 John’s hand slid across the blue expanse of the sea.
-“This is the land of Brazil, where trees prized for their dyes grow.
-The wood from those trees is very valuable.
+“This is the land of Brazil, the wood of those trees is very valuable.
 Do you know why?”

 Francis shook his head.

-“So, altogether, he was gone…” Francis’s counted.
+“So, altogether, he was gone…” Francis counted.
 “Almost five months to make this journey?
 That’s amazing!”

-“Why would he venture so far?” asked Francis.
+“Why would he venture so far?” asked Francis, beaming from the compliment.

 “Some of these things are not available in England - like pepper, or Brazil wood.
-And some goods that we have are not available in Guinea or Brazil.
+And the goods that we have—like tin or lead—are not available in Guinea or Brazil.
 These are necessary things.
 People use lead and pepper, and you can’t make red cloth without the dyes that are made from that wood.
-People will pay a lot of money for all of those things.
-Of course, there is some danger in traveling so far too.”
+It is a valuable service to carry such trade, and those goods people pay a lot of coin for.
+Of course, there is danger in traveling so far too.”

 “Well, yes, but there are many that simply don’t want the English in their waters—like the Portuguese.
 They send out warships to patrol their coastlines.
-That’s where he came across the Falcão.”
+That’s where Father came across the Falcão.”

 Francis frowned.